Tokyo International Audio Show 2019 - Tokyo, Japan

 - Created: 25 November 2019 25 November 2019

 Tokyo International Audio Show 2019: Laurence Dickie -- Outside and Mostly Inside the New Vivid Audio Kaya S12

 Vivid Audio has a new loudspeaker coming -- the S12.
-It’s part of their Kaya range, and it’s their smallest and most affordable loudspeaker yet.
-I covered the S12 when it was presented at the recent Audio Video Show, in Warsaw, Poland, and it was shown again at the Tokyo International Audio Show (TIAS).
+It’s part of the Kaya range, and it’s the brand’s smallest and most affordable loudspeaker yet.
+I covered the S12 when Vivid presented it at the recent Audio Video Show in Warsaw, Poland, and it was shown again at the Tokyo International Audio Show (TIAS).